Damage Caused by Sinkholes

 Natural sinkholes occur when bedrock is dissolved by water, causing the ground above it to collapse.
 The bedrock typically consists of carbonate rock, such as limestone or dolomite.
 Rocks that readily dissolve in water are called karst.

-A sinkhole forms when water falls onto an area composed of easily-dissolved rock and the water cannot drain out.
+A sinkhole form when water falls onto an area composed of easily-dissolved rock and the water cannot drain out.
 Water absorbs carbon dioxide as it seeps through the soil.
 The carbon dioxide makes the water mildly acidic.
 The acidic water collects inside the rocks, which dissolve and create a depression.
 In some cases, the ground above a sinkhole collapses very slowly.
 In others, the ground collapses abruptly, causing a catastrophic failure of any structure that lies above.

 Sinkholes vary widely in size and shape.
 Some are shallow while others are very deep.
 Some are a few feet wide while others are acres across.
 Some sinkholes are bowl-shaped while others have steep sides.

 Some sinkholes are man-made.
 Situations that can trigger a man-made sinkhole include a water main break, removal or diversion of groundwater, collapse of an abandoned mine, and a collection of water on the ground surface.
 An enormous sinkhole in Louisiana was created when salt was removed from an underground salt deposit.

 Some sinkholes are triggered by drought, or by repeated fluctuations between drought and heavy rain.
 Both natural and man-made sinkholes can be caused by water or flooding that occurs after an extended period of dry weather.

 Nowadays, most small businesses that purchase commercial property policies choose "all-risk" policies.
 These policies cover loss or damage caused by any peril that is not specifically excluded.
 In most parts of the United States, sinkhole collapse is not an excluded peril.